Forsyth Futures Staff

 Director of Data and Research

 Elizabeth holds a Master of Public Health in Behavioral Science and Health Education from Emory University’s Rollins School of Public Health and a Bachelor of Arts in Sociology from Wake Forest University.
 Elizabeth also completed a certificate program in socio-contextual determinants of health while at Emory.
-Her research projects for Forsyth Futures include studies on homelessness, kindergarten readiness, electoral participation, access to health care, and poverty, and she manages the team of Forsyth Futures analysts who fill data requests, complete special issue studies, and maintain and update the indicators.
+Her research projects for Forsyth Futures include studies on homelessness, kindergarten readiness, electoral participation, access to health care, and poverty.

 Megan Grigg, M.A.